dsullivan-creare/dsullivan-creare.github.io/content/hero/index.md

 ---
 title: 'Hi, my name is'
 name: 'David Sullivan'
-subtitle: 'I develop technology to solve problems.'
+subtitle: 'I create technology to solve problems.'
 contactText: 'Get In Touch'
 ---

-I'm a Full Stack Software Engineer based in Hanover, NH.
+I'm a Full Stack Software Engineer based in Hanover, NH who is passionate about solving engineering challenges and using technology to improve quality of life.